aiden-sobey/cognito-at-edge/README.md

 ### Alternatives

-This package allows you to easily parse and verify Cognito cookies in a Lambda@Edge function.
+This package allows you to easily parse and verify secure Cognito cookies in a Lambda@Edge function.
 If you want full control over the configuration of AWS resources (CloudFront, Cognito, Lambda@Edge...), this is the solution for you.

 If you want to try it out easily or to quickstart a new project, we recommend having a look at the [cognito-at-edge-federated-ui-sample](https://github.com/aws-samples/cognito-at-edge-federated-ui-sample) repository.
 It allows you to configure and deploy a sample application which uses Cognito@Edge in a few CLI commands.